Lidocaine and prilocaine (Topical)

 Be careful not to get any of lidocaine and prilocaine in the eyes, because it can cause severe eye irritation.
 If any of the medicine does get into your eye, do not rub or wipe the eye, even if it hurts.
 Wash the eye with water and call your doctor right away.

-Be careful not to get any of lidocaine and prilocaine in the ears, because it can cause serious hearing problems.
+Be careful not to get any of lidocaine and prilocaine in the ears (especially in the middle ear), because it can cause serious hearing problems.
 If any of the medicine does get into your ear, wash the ear with water and call your doctor right away.

 Be careful not to get any of lidocaine and prilocaine in the mouth.
 Serious unwanted effects may occur if the medicine is swallowed.

 - Wash your hands with soap and water before and after applying the medicine.

 - Apply a thick layer of medicine to the area where numbness is needed.
 Do not spread the medicine on the skin.

 - Cover the medicine with a special bandage called an occlusive dressing.
 This will keep the medicine in place.
 Your doctor will give you the bandage or tell you what to use.

 - Seal the edges of the bandage to keep the medicine from leaking.
 Do not lift the bandage or disturb it.
 Keeping the medicine tightly covered helps it work properly.